CTHRU/Hitrava/README.md

 - Download the latest 7-zip **stand-alone** console version from the [`7-Zip website`](https://www.7-zip.org/download.html).
 The stand-alone version can be identified by the description below:
 > 7-Zip Extra: standalone console version, 7z DLL, Plugin for Far Manager
-- Extract the contents of the downloaded archive to your Hitrava installation foloder from step 2 above.
+- Extract the file _7za.exe_ from the downloaded archive and place it in your Hitrava installation folder from step 2 above.
 Your Hitrava installation folder should now contain at least the following files.
 > Hitrava.py
 > 7za.exe
-> 7za.dll
-> 7zxa.dll
 > Run_Hitrava_Decrypt.cmd

 ## How to convert your health activities and import them in Strava